 One of the conditions to the Merger is that no law, statute, rule, regulation, ordinance, code, ruling, subpoena, order, writ, injunction, decree, judgment, ruling, determination, directive, award or settlement issued by a governmental entity (including any gaming authority) shall have been adopted, promulgated or issued that would prohibit, restrain, enjoin or render unlawful the consummation of the Merger or the Share Issuance.
-Although neither the Company nor Caesars has been notified of any litigation filed challenging the Merger, there can be no assurance that claims will not be filed by stockholders of the Company or Caesars seeking damages related to, or otherwise challenging, the Merger.
-If any such litigation is filed and the plaintiffs in any such action secure injunctive or other relief prohibiting, delaying or otherwise adversely affecting the Company's and Caesars' ability to consummate the Merger, then such injunctive or other relief may prevent the Merger from becoming effective within the expected time frame or at all.
+As of November 6, 2019, eight complaints have been filed challenging the Merger.
+Seven of the complaints generally assert claims under Sections 14(a) and 20(a) of the Exchange Act challenging the adequacy of certain disclosures made in the version of this joint proxy statement/prospectus filed with the SEC on September 3, 2019.
+Those complaints seek, among other relief, an injunction preventing consummation of the Merger, damages in the event that the Merger is consummated and attorneys' fees.
+The eighth complaint, filed in Nevada state court, asserts claims for breach of fiduciary duty by, among other things, approving the Merger at an unfair price and disseminating materially misleading information in connection with the Merger.
+There can be no assurance that additional claims will not be filed by stockholders of the Company or Caesars seeking damages relating to, or otherwise challenging, the Merger.
+If the plaintiffs in any such action secure injunctive or other relief prohibiting, delaying or otherwise adversely affecting the Company's and Caesars' ability to consummate the Merger, then such injunctive or other relief may prevent the Merger from becoming effective within the expected time frame or at all.
 If consummation of the Merger is prevented or delayed, it could result in substantial costs to the Company.
-In addition, whether or not any plaintiff's claim is successful, the Company could incur significant costs in connection with any such litigation, including costs associated with the indemnification of the Company's and Caesars' directors and officers, and management's attention and resources could be diverted from the consummation of the Merger and ongoing business activities, which could have an adverse effect on the Company's business, financial condition and results of operations.
+In addition, whether or not any plaintiff's claim is successful, the Company could incur significant costs in connection with any such litigation, including costs associated with the indemnification of the Company's and Caesars' directors and officers, and the attention and resources of the respective management of ERI and Caesars could be diverted from the consummation of the Merger and ongoing business activities, which could have an adverse effect on the Company's business, financial condition and results of operations.